Critical Mach number

-Transonic flow patterns on an aircraft wing, showing the effects at and above the critical Mach number.
+Transonic flow patterns on an aircraft wing, showing the effects below and above the critical Mach number.
+Note that the top airfoil illustrates all speeds below the critical Mach number.
+It doesn't highlight reaching the critical Mach number by showing a point on the upper surface where the speed first becomes sonic (as is shown in published texts).

-In aerodynamics, the critical Mach number (Mcr or M*) of an aircraft is the lowest Mach number at which the airflow over some point of the aircraft reaches the speed of sound, but does not exceed it.
-At the lower critical Mach number, airflow around the entire aircraft is subsonic.
-Supersonic aircraft such as the Concorde and combat aircraft also have an upper critical Mach number at which the airflow around the entire aircraft is supersonic.
+Airliners cruise at speeds just below the speed of sound.
+An important speed which the aircraft flies through just before reaching cruising speed occurs when the air flowing over the wing reaches the speed of sound.
+It is known as the critical Mach number (Mcr).
+Further increase in aircraft speed to the cruise value produces a region of supersonic flow which ends in a shock wave.
+Beyond the cruise speed, at the drag-divergence Mach number, the shock wave, and any attendant separated flow, produces too much drag for economical flight.

 Aircraft flight

-For an aircraft in flight, the speed of the airflow around the aircraft differs considerably in places from the airspeed of the aircraft; this is due to the airflow having to speed up and slow down as it travels around the aircraft's structure.
-When the aircraft's airspeed reaches the critical Mach number, the speed of the airflow in some areas near the airframe reaches the speed of sound, even though the aircraft itself has an airspeed lower than Mach 1.0.
-This creates a weak shock wave.
-As the aircraft exceeds the critical Mach number, its drag coefficient increases suddenly, causing dramatically increased drag, and, in an aircraft not designed for transonic or supersonic speeds, changes to the airflow over the flight control surfaces lead to deterioration in control of the aircraft.

 In aircraft not designed to fly at or above the critical Mach number, the shock waves that form in the airflow over the wing and tailplane cause Mach tuck and may be sufficient to stall the wing, render the control surfaces ineffective, or lead to loss of control of the aircraft.
 These problematic phenomena appearing at or above the critical Mach number were eventually attributed to the compressibility of air.
 Compressibility led to a number of accidents involving high-speed military and experimental aircraft in the 1930s and 1940s.

 The challenge of designing an aircraft to remain controllable approaching and reaching the speed of sound was the origin of the concept known as the sound barrier.
 1940s-era military subsonic aircraft, such as the Supermarine Spitfire, Bf 109, P-51 Mustang, Gloster Meteor, He 162, and P-80, have relatively thick, unswept wings, and are incapable of reaching Mach 1.0 in controlled flight.
 In 1947, Chuck Yeager flew the Bell X-1 (also with an unswept wing, but a much thinner one), reaching Mach 1.06 and beyond, and the sound barrier was finally broken.